lint-md/news-translation/chinese/articles/how-to-start-a-blog-book.md

 When you miss a day, and you forgive yourself for this, you will miss other days.

 That's what I would do.
-If I let one day slip by without a post, well… nothing bad happens and I have a track record of missing one post.
+If I let one day slip by without a post, well…… nothing bad happens and I have a track record of missing one post.

 Before I realize it, I am sure I will miss other posts, too.
 Just because I was too lazy one day, I ruined the consistency of my blog and now it's impossible to get that perfect streak of posts back.